aspose-cells/Aspose.Cells-Doc-md/java/getting-started/product-introduction/aspose-cells-features/aspose-cells-for-node-js-via-java-features/setup-environment-and-installation-guidelines/_index.md

 ---

 ## **System Requirements**
-Aspose.Cells for Node.js via Java is platform-independent API and can be used on any platform (Windows, Linux, etc.) where [Node.js](https://nodejs.org/en/download/) and [node-java](https://github.com/joeferner/node-java) bridge are installed.
+Aspose.Cells for Node.js via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where [Node.js](https://nodejs.org/en/download/) and [node-java](https://github.com/joeferner/node-java) bridge are installed.
 The machine must have Oracle JDK 7 or greater versions before setting up the installation.
-## **Installation and Usage**
+## **Install from NPM**
-Aspose.Cells for Node.js via Java is distributed as a ZIP archive.
+You can easily use Aspose.Cells for Node.js via Java from [NPM](https://www.npmjs.com/package/aspose.cells) with the following command.
+{{< highlight java >}}

+ $ npm install aspose.cells

+{{< /highlight >}}

+If you encounter any problems during the installation process, please refer to https://www.npmjs.com/package/java.

+## **Install from ZIP archive**
-To install and use Aspose.Cells for Node.js via Java, follow the following instructions:
+To install and use Aspose.Cells for Node.js via Java from a ZIP archive, follow the following instructions:
 ### **Linux:**
 - Download and install [Node.js](https://nodejs.org/en/download/).
 - Install Oracle JDK (1.7 or 1.8) for Linux, configure JAVA_HOME environment variable.